KathleenDollard/DragonFruit2/ReadMe.md

 ## NEWSFLASH!!!!

+### Generation redesign

+The long delay between PRs here is partially because of "life" and also because this is a major redesign that aligns with my "Staying sane with Roslyn source generators" talk that I will be giving at Techorama in May.
+Watch for future documentation in this repo on a th arc of the generation process.

+The impact on the design is that `CommandClass` types must have a `CommandClass` attribute.
+This improves generation performance, and indicates that they are special DTO classes with extra behavior, and in non-trivial cases, should probably be isolated to the CLI layer.
+It is also a breaking change in the prototype.

+### .NET Rocks

 Kathleen was interviewed about CLIs and DragonFruit2 on [.NET Rocks show #1992](https://open.spotify.com/episode/7uio0R72UtP1bEh8YKJfqn?si=25c3d592aba8444b ), scheduled for release March 5, 2026.
 If you are visiting based on that show - Welcome!!!

 Kathleen will be speaking at [Techorama](https://www.techorama.be/) May 11-13.
 One of her talks will be _Staying sane when writing Roslyn source generators_, which will feature the techniques in the DragonFruit2 source generators.